aionnetwork/aion-docs/aion-node/kernel/_index.en.md

 - Refer to the [Installation](https://github.com/aionnetwork/aion/wiki/Installation) wiki for a guide on installing and configuring the kernel.
 - The [Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual) wiki will include further instructions and details on working with the kernel.

-Please refer to the [wiki pages](https://github.com/aionnetwork/aion/wiki) for further documentation on mining, using the Web3 API, command line options, etc.

-### Miners
+## Miners

-If you're interested in mining on the Aion networks, refer to our [Aion Mining Docs](https://docs.aion.network/docs/aion-mining-overview)
+If you're interested in mining on the Aion networks, refer to our [Aion Mining Docs](/docs/aion-mining-overview)

-### Users

-If you're interested in interacting with dApps and _using_ Aion, refer to our [Aion Desktop Wallet Docs](https://docs.aion.network/docs/aion-desktop-wallet)